History of SIC Codes: Origins, Revisions, 1987 Standard, and Extended SIC Today

 |---|---|---|

-| Primary strength | Historical continuity & legacy alignment; common in vendor/provider databases | Modern economic reality & official 6-digit structure for current reporting |
+| Primary strength | Historical continuity and legacy alignment; common in vendor databases | Modern economic structure and official 6-digit classification |

-| Granularity | Official baseline at 4 digits (extensions are vendor-defined) | Official structure through 6 digits |
+| Granularity | Official baseline at 4 digits; extensions are vendor-defined | Official structure through 6 digits |

-| Revision cycle | Stable/static (last major government revision 1987) | Actively revised (e.g., 2017, 2022) to reflect evolving industries |
+| Revision cycle | Stable and static; last major government revision was 1987 | Actively revised to reflect evolving industries |

-| Common best fit | Legacy database alignment, longitudinal research, certain commercial segmentation | Modern government reporting, emerging industries, current-state analytics standards |
+| Best fit | Legacy database alignment, longitudinal research, and private-sector continuity | Current government reporting, emerging industries, and modern analytics standards |

-Explore SIC Structure and Directories
+Explore SIC Structure and Related Directories